Skip to content

 3. System Configuration — NIC drivers, link layers, GPUDirect, hugepages, CPU isolation, GPU clocks, and more

-4. Benchmarking — choose a backend, then run socket/RDMA or raw Ethernet benchmarks
+4. Benchmarking — choose an engine, then run socket/RDMA or raw Ethernet benchmarks

 5. Understanding the Configuration File — annotated YAML walkthrough